-Get to know Oliver Eldredge, Director of Internal Learning and Development at 3Q Digital.
+Get to Know Oliver Eldredge, Director of Internal Learning and Development

 What’s one marketing lesson you wished you had learned earlier?

 Work slower to work faster.
 Fixing mistakes is a huge time suck.

 What one quality do you think is most important in successful digital marketers today?